ibm-build-lab/terraform-ibm-cloud-pak/README.md

 Each Cloud Pak subdirectory contains the following files:

 - `main.tf`: contains the code provision the Cloud Pak, you should start here to know what Terraform does.
 - `variables.tf`: contains all the input parameters.
-You can get additional information about them in the README of each Cloud Pak directory.
+You can get additional information about them in the README of each directory.
 - `outputs.tf`: contains all the output parameters.
-You can get additional information about them in the README of each Cloud Pak directory.
+You can get additional information about them in the README of each directory.
-- **Optional**`terraform.tfvars`: although the `variables.tf` defines the input variables and the default values, the `terraform.tfvars` also contains default values to access and modify.
-If you'd like to customize your resources try to modify the values in this file first.
+- `versions.tf`: sets up the TF versions

 ## Provisioning the Cloud Pak Modules

+To run these modules, you will need to run the `example` we have provided for each module.
+For links to get to these, go [here](../examples)

 ### Using IBM Cloud Schematics